camiloromers/EDispatch_L2RPN2020/README.md

 This repo contains a simple Economic Dispatch using PyPSA for the IEEE 118 grid. <br>
 Please take into consideration the following: <br>
  - The synthetic data generation (chronics) a full Grid2OP comptability is recommended when grid is created to avoid discordances with gen, load, line headers.
-  - For now, Texas consumption, wind and solar is imposed to the grid.
+  - For now, Texas consumption, wind and solar are imposed to the grid.
-  - Users might imposed ***one single optimization formulation*** for day, week, month and year.
+  - Users might use ***one single optimization formulation*** for day, week, month and year.
 However, the last one is not recommended because of time-consuming.

 ## Requierments
 - Pandas